Skip to main content

 Investment Company Institute lobbies on 4 policy issues, including Financial Institutions, Taxation, Retirement, Government Issues.
 These disclosures are filed quarterly with the Senate Office of Public Records.

-Investment Company Institute employs 5 registered lobbyists, of whom 1 have revolving door connections — meaning they previously held government positions before becoming lobbyists.
+Investment Company Institute employs 5 registered lobbyists, of whom 2 have revolving door connections, meaning they previously held government positions before becoming lobbyists.

-Investment Company Institute has contacted 5 government entities as part of their lobbying activities, including Dept of the Treasury, Office of Management & Budget, Dept of Education.
+Investment Company Institute has contacted 6 government entities as part of their lobbying activities, including Federal Trade Commission, Dept of Labor, Dept of the Interior.

 Sources: Senate Office of Public Records (LDA), OpenSecrets.org